 What is the best smart HRM bracelet?

-As we can see, the smart HRM bracelet market has a wide range of prices and qualities.
+As we can see, the smart heart rate monitor watches market has a wide range of prices and qualities.
 What makes a smart HRM bracelet the best for one person will inevitably fall short for another.
 The casual exerciser is likely not to need as robust or accurate a product as a someone dedicated to their fitness.
 Likewise, the person who is simply looking to maintain an extremely healthy lifestyle is unlikely to require the precision and advanced tracking features that someone training for professional endurance might.

 In this vein, our recommendations are more geared towards those who demand more from their smart HRM bracelet.
 For instance, the individual who is serious about their health training but is not actually looking to compete in any kind of marathon or triathlon would likely be fine with the Fitbit Charge 2.
 This smart HRM bracelet will provide an amazing level of accuracy, but many of its functions are relatively basic – most notably the absence of any kind of specific exercise modes.